vadymnd/customers-sg/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --host 0.0.0.0` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-use ipconfig command to see local ip for run project in phone
+use `ipconfig` command to see local ip for run project in phone

 ## Code scaffolding